ForgeFlow/ras/README.md

 To test that everything is properly configured, use the following commands:

+   > rm -f data.json
    > cd
-   > python RaspiWiFi/Reset\ Device/manual_reset.py
+   > python Raspberry_Code/manual_reset.py

-So that the Raspberry is rebooted, as well as the WiFi parameters are erased.
+So that the data.json is deleted (and you can test the whole functioning of the device) and the Raspberry is rebooted, as well as the WiFi parameters are erased.
-In this way, you must see that first, the screen tells you to enter to the WiFi network, and that once you configure the WiFi, the program is executed properly.
+In this way, you must see first the screen that tells you to enter to the WiFi network, and that once you configure the WiFi, the program asks you to go to the configuration portal, and once you enter the parameters, the main program is executed properly.

 *****************************************************************************************************************************************************************